Luke-Yost/fs-journal/quizzes/week02.md

 **11.** What is the difference between a `primitive` value and a `reference` value?
 <!-- enter you answer in the space below -->
 ```
-A primative data type in JavaScript are single pieces of data while reference value are objects that can store many different types of data.
+A primitive data type in JavaScript are single pieces of data while reference value are objects that can store many different types of data.
 ```